 For guests with sensory needs, the park offers a Quiet Room at the Frontier Town First Aid.
 There are private restrooms in various areas around the theme park as well as wheelchair, stroller and ECV rentals.
 Sensory headphones or helmets can be worn on only select rides, but the park does offer disposable ear protection at Guest Services.

 Additionally, there is an option for any park guest to purchase a Fast-Lane Pass with their ticket.
-It is not an a disability service, but for familes with members who have a hard time waiting, the extra feee might be worth it.
+It is not a disability service, but for familes with members who have a hard time waiting, the extra feee might be worth it.
 Fast-Lane pass is an option that allows any user to bypass regular lines on many rides.
 We visited the park at the end of the summer when Ohio schools were already back in session making it a much less congested and a fast-lane pass was uneccesary for us.

 Not Just Thrill Rides

 It’s not all thrill rides at Cedar Point.
 There’s plenty for the littles too.
 We took our time making our way through the Camp Snoopy area, a section with many “Peanuts” themed rides.
 There are plenty of kid and family friendly options.
 Closer to the main entrance, many of the old school kids rides are front and center.
 The slower paces motorcycles, police cars and dune buggies that take it easy on the littles ones who like slow speeds.
 As always, we took our que from Charles about which rides to try and where to go.
+He not big into rides, but did enjoy a few.

 In addition to the rides, access to Cedar Point Beach is included in park admission.
 If ripping through water slides is more your speed, the Cedar Point Shores Water Park hits you with all of the splishy-splashy summer fun you can take.